 Note.
-Adapted from "The Case for Employee Resource Groups: A Review and Small Identity

-Theory-based Research Agenda," by R. Skylar, S. Schlachter, and T. M. Welbourne, 2017,
+Adapted from "The Case for Employee Resource Groups: A Review and Social Identity Theory-based Research Agenda," by R. Skylar, S. Schlachter, and T. M. Welbourne,

-Personnel Review, 46(8), p.
+2017, Personnel Review, 46(8), p.
 1825.
-Copyright 2017 by the American Psychological Association.
+Copyright 2017 by the American Psychological

-Example copyright attribution for a reprinted figure when permission is not necessary.
+Association.

 In the case of Dominican Republic, there is a lack of strategies related to inclusion, as well as a lack of interest in managers.
 Even though they do acknowledge culture clashes between employees within the company, the focus on ERGs is broader than identities of nationality or geographical regions, they also focus on gender, ethnicity, race, religious affiliation, interest (Beaver, 2018).